-Maryland governor Larry Hogan recently appointed him Chair of the Maryland Economic Development Commission.& He also serves as chairman of the Baltimore County Economic Advisory Committee.& He is also the Chief Economist to Associated Builders and Contractors and Chief Economic Advisor to the Construction Financial Management Association.
+In 2014, Maryland Governor Larry Hogan appointed him Chair of the Maryland Economic Development Commission.
+He also serves as chairman of the Baltimore County Economic Advisory Committee.
+He is also the Chief Economist to Associated Builders and Contractors and Chief Economic Advisor to the Construction Financial Management Association.
 He serves or has served similar functions for Visit Baltimore, Maryland Realtors, and Marcum, LLC.

-He currently lectures at Johns Hopkins University in Global Strategy.& He has also taught international economics, urban economics, micro- and macroeconomics at Hopkins.
+He lectures at Johns Hopkins University in Global Strategy and has also taught international economics, urban economics, micro- and macroeconomics at Hopkins.
 His radio show can be heard weekdays on 88.1FM, WYPR, Baltimore.

-In 2007, the Daily Record newspaper selected Mr. Basu as one of Maryland's 50 most influential people.
-The Baltimore Business Journal named him one of the region's 20 most powerful business leaders in 2010.
+In both 2007 and 2016, the Daily Record newspaper selected Mr. Basu as one of Maryland’s 50 most influential people.
+The Baltimore Business Journal named him one of the region’s 20 most powerful business leaders in 2010.

-Mr. Basu has been on many boards over time, including First Mariner Bank, the Baltimore City Public School System, Port Discovery, the Baltimore School for the Arts, Union Memorial Hospital.& He is currently on the boards of the Lyric Opera House, the University System of Maryland Foundation, the Center for Emerging Media, the Lyric Opera House and the Archdiocese of Baltimore School System.
+Mr. Basu has been on many boards over time, including First Mariner Bank, the Baltimore City Public School System, Port Discovery, the Baltimore School for the Arts, and Union Memorial Hospital.
+He is currently on the boards of St. Mary’s College, the University System of Maryland Foundation, the Center for Emerging Media, the Lyric Opera House and the Archdiocese of Baltimore School System.

-Mr. Basu earned his B.S. in Foreign Service at Georgetown University in 1990.& He earned his Master's in Public Policy from Harvard University's John F. Kennedy School of Government, and his Master's in Economics from the University of Maryland, College Park.& His Juris Doctor was earned at the University Of Maryland School of Law.
+Mr. Basu earned his B.S. in Foreign Service at Georgetown University in 1990.
+He earned his Master’s in Public Policy from Harvard University’s John F. Kennedy School of Government, and his Master’s in Economics from the University of Maryland, College Park.
+His Juris Doctor was earned at the University Of Maryland School of Law.
 His doctoral work is in health economics and has taken place at UMBC.